 There is no direct GVB line to Amsterdam Airport Schiphol.
 Tickets for the GVB can already be purchased at airport ticket machines though.
 In the future the GVB metro North South line might be extended all the way to Schiphol Airport.

-According to one theory, the crosses symbolize the three disasters that hit Amsterdam, namely water, fire and the plague.
-This symbolism is supposedly confirmed by the color: red is fire, white the water and black the plague.
+According to one theory the answer to this frequently asked questions is; the crosses symbolise the three disasters that hit Amsterdam, namely water, fire and the plague.
+This symbolism is supposedly confirmed by the colour: red is fire, white the water and black the plague.
 However this theory has no historical foundation.